fattyageboy/berthcare/design-documentation/design-system/components/feedback.md

 ### ❌ Progress Bars for Sync

-**Why:** Creates anxiety.
-Nurses don't need to watch progress—they need to know when it's done.
+**Why:** Creates anxiety. caregivers don't need to watch progress—they need to know when it's done.

 **Old way:**